 7. Management has favorites/special rules.

 10. Management does not inspire.

 If you don’t think this could be prevalent at your company, you’re wrong.
 The study found that only 13% of the companies they studied did not have these concerns.
 Chances are, your employees probably experience these things, too — whether it’s from your managers, or you.

-To me, this sounds like managers don’t have the skills, experience or training to be leaders.
+To me, this sounds like managers don’t have the skills, experience or training employees to be leaders.